Broadway Chanteuse Barbara Cook: 'My First Memories Are Of Singing'

 (APPLAUSE)

 GROSS: That's Barbara Cook, recorded in 2001 at Carnegie Hall singing Stephen Sondheim's "Loving You."
-You mention in your memoir - your new memoir "Then & Now" that you once ran into Sondheim before you did this mostly Sondheim concert.
-And he said to you Barbara, how come you never sing my songs?
+You mention in your memoir, your new memoir, "Then And Now," that you once ran into Sondheim before you did this mostly Sondheim concert.
+And he said to you, Barbara, how come you never sing my songs?
 So how come you weren't singing a lot of his songs?

 COOK: I'm not sure.
-After I did the concert - the big concert, the Sondheim concert that I began doing his things.
+After I did the concert - the big concert, the Sondheim concert - then I began doing his things.
 I'm not sure.
 You know, sometimes songs don't bump up against each other very well.
 And I think I thought that was true.
-I probably was wrong, but - because he's written - my God, he's our Kern, he's our Gershwin.
-And he's it, just great stuff, great stuff.
+I probably was wrong, but - because he's written - my God, you know, he's our Kern.
+He's our Gershwin.
+He's it - just great stuff, great stuff.

-GROSS: So while - Wally Harper died in 2004 at the age of 63.
+GROSS: This is FRESH AIR.
+And if you're just joining us, my guest is singer Barbara Cook.
+She has a new memoir called "Then And Now."
+So Wally Harper, your longtime accompanist and arranger, died in 2004 at the age of 63.
 And I think that was the result of cirrhosis of the liver because he drank so much.
 Did you feel like you saw this coming and there's still nothing you could do about it?

 COOK: Yeah, pretty much.
 Yeah, it's a terrible thing to watch somebody that you care about so much let go, you know?
 But I don't think he could stop it.
 I don't think he could stop.
 I don't know, he was really caught.

-GROSS: I won't to ask you about recovering - recovering from his loss personally.
-But how did you recover from that
+GROSS: I won't ask you about recovering from his loss personally.
+But how did you recover from it professionally?

 I was very angry when he died, you know, because I needed him, and I wanted him to still be there helping me.
-I miss him terribly, you know, still, just as a friend much less as an accompanist.
-Scott (ph), he was talented.
+I miss him terribly, you know, still, just as a friend, much less as an accompanist because God, he was talented.
 Boy, and so many people depended on him musically, too, so it wasn't just me.

 GROSS: Wally Harper was gay.
 Many of the people...